colevandersWands/reading-code-prep/README.md

 You will learn to use control flow with user input to make small text-based programs in the browser.

+> hint: use "trace" to study these examples

 <details>
 <summary>🥚 if</summary>